Ragdoll Cat Personality – What Traits & Temperament Describe Your Cat?

 Shadow, a seal mitted Ragdoll cat with a blaze, loved by Helen

-The personality of Ragdoll cats has often been compared to that of dogs and for good reason.
+The personality of Ragdoll cats has often been compared to that of dogs, and for good reason.
 One of the dog-like behavior traits that lots of Raggies display is their playfulness.
-The similarity becomes quite obvious when Ragdolls play fetch, which is something that many of them enjoy doing.
-Moreover, Ragdolls have been observed to be easily socialized with dogs, which is quite the rare trait among cats.
+The similarity becomes quite apparent when Ragdolls play fetch, which many enjoy.
+Moreover, Ragdolls have been observed to be easily socialized with dogs, which is quite a rare trait among cats.

 Another famous trait displayed by this breed is a very even disposition.
-While other domestic longhairs may be more adventurous and have a more tumultuous personality, Ragdolls are laid back and relaxed most of the time.
-This also contributes to the story of their name because a lot of Ragdoll owners feel that they have these living dolls around the house.
+While other domestic longhairs may be more adventurous and have a more tumultuous personality, Ragdolls are usually laid back and relaxed.
+This also contributes to the story of their name because many Ragdoll owners feel that they have these living dolls around the house.
 It also makes Ragdoll kittens some of the most adorable juniors out there.

 Charlie, a seal mitted Ragdoll cat with a blaze, loved by Jenny

-While most domesticated cats love to climb on furniture, shelves, trees, and anything they have around, Ragdoll cats will usually choose to stay at ground level.
+While most domesticated cats love to climb on furniture, shelves, trees, and anything around, Ragdoll cats usually choose to stay at ground level.
 On particularly adventurous days, they will get to sofa level because this is about as far as their interest in heights goes.
-This also adds to their docile personas that has made them so popular because with Raggies, there are no sudden movements, jumps, or falls.
+This also adds to their docile personas, which has made them so popular because, with Raggies, there are no sudden movements, jumps, or falls.

-Cool Retro Modern Cat House Mid Century TV Looking Cat Bed from PurrFur Floppycats Trigg5
+Cool Retro Modern Cat House Mid Century TV Looking Cat Bed from PurrFur Floppycats Trigg

 Ideal Owners for Ragdoll Cats

-Based on their personality, Ragdoll cats are an amazing match for people who want a relaxed cat and a close companion.
-Their extremely docile personality and their impressive patience makes them an excellent fit for families with children.
+Based on their personality, Ragdoll cats are a fantastic match for people who want a relaxed cat and a close companion.
+Their extremely docile personality and impressive patience make them an excellent fit for families with children.
 Ragdolls will not protest when interacting with the little ones, which any cat owner knows can be rather complicated.
-Children are often too eager when playing with cats and some cats do not tolerate such behavior, which could prove dangerous.
-But with Ragdolls, this is not the case.
+Children are often too eager when playing with cats, and some cats do not tolerate such behavior, which could prove dangerous.
+But with Ragdolls, this is different.

 Tips and Tricks for Grooming Ragdoll Cats